jshook/simple-startup/README.md

 The current working directory will be set to the parent directory of the .startup component scripts directory before it is executed.
 For example, if you have $PROJDIR/.startup/scriptfoo, then before scriptfoo is run, the current working directory will be set to $PROJDIR.

+For integration purposes, the following environment variables will be set:

+- PROJDIR -- The project directory that holds the .startup subdirectory.
+- SELECTED_COMPONENTS -- A space-separate list of selected components in the order they were started up.
+- STARTUP_SCRIPTDIR -- The fully-qualified location of the .startup directory.

 ## Component Script Conventions